 The competitive division in the TSVL plays every Tuesday evening and focuses on creating a safe and fun environment for individuals to play a more competitive level of volleyball.
 Teams are formed by players themselves and submitted to the league, with the majority of roster administration being the responsibility of the team, not the league.
 The competitive division consists of a series of graduated pools of 4 teams.
 Every week a team plays a round robin series of games against the other three teams in its pool.
 At the end of the night, the team with the best record moves up a pool, and the team with the worst record moves down a pool.
 This insures that, while the skill level across the competitive division is quite varied, that games are usually between teams of a similar skill level.
 Each team is allowed to carry a roster of 6 to 10 players.

-Registration will take place online on January 3, 2014 at 7 p.m., at which time you will be allowed to register as a team for the fall season.
-Registration for the the Winter competitive season will continue to have the registration priorities that existed last season and last year for competitive registration.
+Registration has been rescheduled to August 26th, 2014 at 7 p.m., at which time you will be allowed to register as a team for the fall season.
+Registration for the Fall competitive season will continue to have the registration priorities that existed last season for competitive registration.

-On January 7, 2014, starting at 7 p.m. at Riverdale Collegiate, the TSVL will hold its recruitment night for those who are interested in playing in the Competitive Division and have not yet found a team.
+TENTATIVELY SCHEDULED for September 9th, 2014, starting at 7 p.m. at Riverdale Collegiate, the TSVL will hold its recruitment night for those who are interested in playing in the Competitive Division and have not yet found a team.
 Players will participate in a series of drills and/or play games to demonstrate their skill.
-Captains from teams that are registered for the Winter competitive season and who are looking to add players to their roster will attend to see the players interested in being recruited.
+Captains from teams that are registered for the Fall competitive season and who are looking to add players to their roster will attend to see the players interested in being recruited.
 Please note that the TSVL does not make any guarantees that players will be recruited to a team.

-The format of the competitive division is changing, along with rules around substitutions, drop-ins, roster freeze, ghost penalties, and default penalties.
-In essence, the TSVL Executive has decided to split the competitive season into two seasons, similar to the recreational division.
+The format of the competitive division will continue operating with the changes made in 2013-2014 including rules around substitutions, drop-ins, roster freeze, ghost penalties, and default penalties.
+In essence, the TSVL Executive decided to split the competitive season into two seasons, similar to the recreational division.
 The Executive had a reflective debate about the new format, keeping in mind our commitment to providing a competitive division that is both competitive and challenging, and yet inclusive, safe, fun, and social.
 The result of that discussion was the decision to split the competitive division into two seasons.

 Summary of changes: